Heart Valve Repair or Replacement Surgery

 Read the form carefully and ask questions if anything is unclear.

-- Along with a complete medical history, your healthcare provider may do a complete
+Along with a complete health history, your provider may do a complete physical exam

-physical exam to make sure that you are in otherwise good health before surgery.
-You
+to make sure that you are in otherwise good health before surgery.
+You may need blood

-- Your healthcare provider may do a blood test before surgery to see how long it takes
+Your provider may do a blood test before surgery to see how long it takes your blood

-- Tell your healthcare provider if you have a pacemaker or any other implanted cardiac
+If you have a pacemaker or any other implanted cardiac devices

-- If you smoke, stop smoking as soon as possible.
-This improves your chances for a successful
+If you smoke, you should stop smoking as soon as possible.
+This improves your chances

 What happens during heart valve repair or replacement surgery?

-Heart valve repair or replacement surgery requires a stay in a hospital.
+Heart valve repair or replacement surgery usually requires a stay in a hospital.
 Procedures

 Generally, open-heart valve repair or replacement follows this process: